Canada’s National Adaptation Strategy

 3. Take proactive, risk-based measures to reduce climate impacts before they occur

 Decision-making should be informed by an understanding of climate risks and vulnerabilities to minimize impacts and costs before they occur and support emergency preparedness.
 Action to protect the most vulnerable communities and ecosystems should be prioritized.
-Adaptation and disaster risk reduction efforts should be mutually supportive, taking an integrated risk-based approach across all hazards.
+Adaptation and disaster risk reduction efforts should be mutually supportive, taking an integrated risk-based approach across all hazards and informed by best available science and Indigenous Knowledge Systems.

 4. Maximize benefits and avoid maladaptation

-All adaptation efforts should consider and maximize benefits towards people’s health and well-being, and provide as many co-benefits as possible for the economy and the natural environment.
+All adaptation efforts should consider and maximize benefits towards people’s well-being and provide as many co-benefits as possible for the economy and the natural environment.
 Adaptation efforts should also avoid maladaptation, or unintended negative effects, such as increased greenhouse gas emissions, nature loss, additional harm to equity-seeking groups, or the reduction of climate resilience in other parts of society.

 Climate change resilience in key systems